MacsDickinson/blog/Snow/_posts/2013-09-12-ceaser-box-cipher-csharp.md

 ## GCHQ :: Can you find it?

-You may have seen [GCHQ’s most recent recruitment drive][2]&nbsp;in the news.
+You may have seen [GCHQ's most recent recruitment drive][2]&nbsp;in the news.
 Basically they have hidden a number of encrypted messages around the internet for you the crack and submit at&nbsp;[https://canyoufindit.co.uk][3].
 Now that you know about the Caesar Box this first one should be pretty simple.

 ![Can you find it - Caesar Box][4]